We may earn money or products from the companies mentioned in this post.

 Have you ever been diving in Croatia before?
 If so, I’d love to know about your experience.
 What dive shop or liveaboard did you use?
 Which dive spots are the best and what are the conditions there regarding the visibility, current, water temperature, sealife attractions, etc.?
 Please post your response in the comments section at the bottom and we’ll all learn something we can use.

-Croatia Scuba Diving
+Best Scuba Diving Croatia

 Background – With a long Adriatic coastline, Croatia is situated to the west of the other Balkan countries opposite Italy across the sea.
 Established as a Duchy in the 7th century, Croatians have a long history of sharing government power with other nationalities and a fair amount of turbulence in the 20th century.
 They finally gained independence in 1991 and entered the EU in 2013.
 The economy is diversified and dominated by the service sector.
-Tourism is a fast developing part of it and with such a large coastal area and more than 1,000 islands, seaside activities are a major part of it.
+Tourism is fast developing and with such a large coastal area and more than 1,000 islands, seaside activities are a major part of it.
 Today, of the population of 4.2 million, over 96% speak Croatian as their first language with around half able to speak English.
 Sizable minorities can also speak German, Italian, or French.
-For more demographic, historical, and cultural information, click here: Wikipedia – Croatia
+For more demographic, historical, and cultural information, click here: Wikipedia-Croatia

-Undersea World – With such a long coastline around the 1,246 islands and along the Adriatic coast, Croatia has hundreds of dive sites on bottom terrain of rich variety with protruding rocky formations, walls, caverns, caves, and swim-throughs.
+Undersea World – With such a long coastline around the 1,246 islands and along the Adriatic coast, Croatia has hundreds of dive sites on rich variety of bottom terrains with protruding rocky formations, walls, caverns, caves, and swim-throughs.
 Compared to the nearby Mediterranean Sea, there is a remarkable diversity of marine life.
 Over 7,000 species of plants and animals inhabit the Adriatic including hundreds of species of endemic algae and plants and 45 endemic fish.
 Large hard coral formations, black coral, and sea fans, many colorful sponges, and a fair amount of soft coral and other encrusting invertebrates are in sharp contrast to those in most popular Mediterranean sites.
-There is also a bigger volume and variety of reef fish and macro life with Mediterranean parrotfish, wrasses, seahorses, damselfish, nudibranchs, tube worms, crinoids, octopus, cuttlefish, squid, lobster, scorpion fish, crabs, shrimp, and conger and moral eels, for starters.
+There is also a bigger volume and variety of reef fish and macro life with Mediterranean parrotfish, wrasses, seahorses, damselfish, nudibranchs, tube worms, crinoids, octopus, cuttlefish, squid, lobster, scorpionfish, crabs, shrimp, and conger and moral eels, for starters.
 Larger attractions include amberjacks, barracuda, three species of turtle, monk seals, several species of dolphin, sperm and humpback whales, sharks, skates, and rays.
 Perhaps the biggest draw of all to Croatia is the dozens of wrecks, most of WWI and WWII vintage, both shallow and deep, providing opportunities for all levels of diver.
 Overall, most of the dive sites are less than 30 meters (100 feet) deep.
 Some of the most popular places to dive are around the islands with Vis, Hvar, Biševo, Sušac, and Svetac.

 Seasons and Conditions – While it is possible to dive year-round in Croatia, May to October is considered the diving season.
 Coastal air temperatures vary from north to south, but on average the coolest month is January at 4°C (39°F) average daily temperature and the warmest is July at 22°C (72°F).
 The coolest month for water temperature is February at 12°C (54°F) and the warmest is July at 25°C (77°F).
 During the summer a 3-5 mm wetsuit will be needed when the water is at its warmest.
 When it gets into the lower 20s Celsius, a 7 mm wetsuit or drysuit with hood and gloves comes into consideration.
 On most sites visibility runs from 15-30 meters (50-100 feet).
 Surface conditions and current are gentle on the sites that are normally dived, although in some channels and passages that may not be the case.
 Quite a few of the locations are accessible from shore.
 There are sites suitable for all levels of diver from beginner to advanced technical level on some of the deep wrecks.
 At least 91 dive shops are available to offer a full range of diving coursework, equipment rental, guiding and boat cruises.